American Speed Association

-On December 10th, 2022, racing promoter Track Enterprises announced that the ASA would make a return to sanction the 2023 ASA STARS National Tour, a super late model racing series, under a licensing agreement with ARCA.
+On December 10, 2022, racing promoter Track Enterprises announced that the ASA would make a return to sanction the 2023 ASA STARS National Tour, a super late model racing series, under a licensing agreement with ARCA.
 Previous to the announcement, the organization had not been active since 2014.
+A few months later the ASA purchased CRA and the Midwest Tour as well as partnering with the Southern Super Series.

 ASA National Tour

-The national touring series used late model racecar body styles, where they raced primarily in the Midwest.
-Many series races were televised on several cable channels (especially The Nashville Network) from 1991 until 2004.
+The national touring series held until 2004 used late model racecar body styles, where they raced primarily in the Midwest.
+Many series races were televised on several cable channels (especially The Nashville Network) beginning from 1991.

 ASA is notable as the only nationally touring stock car series that used passenger car technology for its racing engines.
 Unlike NASCAR, which up until 2012 required carbureted engines for all its nationally touring series, ASA required fuel injection in all of its engines.
 During the mid-1980s, it also became one of the first stock car groups to offer a six-cylinder, lower-price alternative to the popular V8 engines, designed for less power but more race-capable for drivers.
 Following the 2000 rule changes, it was also known for introducing crate motors to a national audience.
-(NASCAR adopted crate motors in 2006 for the Grand National Division.)
+(NASCAR adopted crate motors in 2006 for the Grand National Division, presently known as the ARCA Menards Series East and ARCA Menards Series West.)